Helping Seniors Live Independently—With Dignity and Support

 Provides one meal a day to an eligible client or other eligible participant at the client’s place of residence, a meal which: complies with the Dietary Guidelines for Americans (published by the Secretaries of the Department of Health and Human Services and the United States Department of Agriculture.
 Must have current assessment on file.

-A service for older individuals or their caregivers that:
+A service for older individuals and their caregivers that:

 Support Groups – A group of people who meet together for fellowship and to share their experiences, strengths, hopes and difficulties with each other so that they may solve common problems and help fellow caregivers.
 Bearkat Site is available to host and sponsor groups that focus on senior needs/issues.
 Contact us for more information.